100 North 15th Avenue

 Each case filed with the State Board is individually scheduled and heard.
 Two or more cases may be scheduled at the same time, upon request or at the convenience of the Board, if there is one owner and the properties are very similar or some other like circumstances exist.
 The Board will make an effort to accommodate requests of this type but will not always able to do so.
 Appeals are heard in the county where the property is located.

-The appeal form has a box to check if you can not attend a hearing in person (see Rule R16-4-107 "On-the-Record").
-If you have already received a date and time for a scheduled hearing and you can not attend, you may submit written evidence to support your case prior to the scheduled date of hearing.
-It is also possible to request a telephonic hearing.
+The appeal form has a box to check if you cannot attend a hearing in person (see Rule R16-4-107 "On-the-Record").
+If you have already received a date and time for a scheduled hearing and you cannot attend, you may submit written evidence to support your case prior to the scheduled date of hearing.
+A telephonic hearing is not available except for immediate emergencies involving health and judicial proceedings.
 Telephonic hearings require special arrangements with the Board; contact the Board at 602-364-1605.

 No matter what basis you use to support your estimate of value, you may not raise any issue not stated in your initial appeal.
 This does not preclude you from bringing additional or new evidence, as long as it relates directly to the issues as stated in your initial appeal submitted to the Assessor's office (pursuant to Arizona Revised Statutes § 42-16056.D).
 There is one exception, if there is a factual error which was identified after the initial filing, that factual error may be raised (pursuant to A.R.S. § 42-16255).

-The purpose of the Limited PROPERTY Value (LPV) was to create a hedge against inflationary increases in the market value of the property.
+The purpose of the Limited Property Value (LPV) was to create a hedge against inflationary increases in the market value of the property.
 The calculations by law limit the amount of increase that can occur from one year to the next.
-Limited Value is the one used against the Primary Tax Rate, which is the larger of the two tax rates (see WHAT ARE PRIMARY AND SECONDARY TAX RATES ?).
+Limited Property Value is the one used against the Primary Tax Rate.

 The Limited Property Value is determined by law.
-State Statutes provide the formulas to be used in calculating the Limited Value (see Arizona Revised Statutes §§ 42-13301 through 13304).
+State statutes provide the formulas to be used in calculating the Limited Property Value (see Arizona Revised Statutes §§ 42-13301 through 13304).

-Typically, for real property, the Limited Value will increase by 10% over the prior year's limited value, or 25% of the difference between the prior year's Limited Value and the current year's Full Cash Value plus the prior years Limited Value, whichever is higher.
-However, the Limited Value can never exceed the Full Cash Value.
+Typically, for real property, the Limited Value will increase 5% over the prior year's Limited Property Value.
+The Limited Property Value can never exceed the Full Cash Value.

 1. A recent appraisal of the subject property which differs from the assessor's value;

-2. Documented sales of similar properties (see Affidavit of Value), preferably in the same market area, which indicate a different value;
+2. Documented sales of similar properties (see Affidavit of Value), preferably in the same market area, which indicates a different value;

 3. Any significant physical condition of your property other than normal maintenance or repairs;